Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

 In Fig.~\ref{Fig:xi} (b) we present the corresponding results for $\xi_N$ and $\lambda_N$; the color coding is the same as in (a).
 For the MFC functional $\xi_N$ is exactly one half the Debye length until pure HS correlations dominate at high concentrations.
 For the other two functionals, $\xi_N\kappa_D $ is close to $1/2$ at small concentrations, $d\kappa_D<0.5$.
 This is expected and will be explained below.
 At high concentrations, $d\kappa_D>2$, the $N$ decay lengths collapse onto a single curve and follow the result from IET, where, for all concentrations, $\xi_N$ is obtained from the HS pair direct correlation function given by FMT.
 This collapse indicates that for sufficiently high concentrations the asymptotic N decay is determined by hard-sphere repulsion: electrostatic interactions hardly play a role.
 This is also reflected in the wavelengths (dotted lines).
 For the IET route $\lambda_N$ corresponds to the wavelength of the bulk (asymptotic) oscillations for the HS fluid and the MD simulation results (plotted in green) agree closely.
-At intermediate concentrations, $0.5<d\kappa_D<2$, the three functionals show very different results.
-The MD simulation results for small concentrations $d\kappa_D<1$ are limited by the data available for fitting the asymptotic decay function: numerical noise, similar to that shown in Fig.~\ref{Fig:rho}, sets in already at low particle separations.
-Consequently we were not able to guarantee the longest decay length was extracted, i.e., the data in Fig.~\ref{Fig:xi} probably corresponds to a pole with a shorter decay length but a larger amplitude such that it dominates in the region available for the fit.
-From the number density profiles calculated in DFT we were able to determine the wavelength of oscillations for concentrations beyond the Fisher-Widom point, i.e. for $d\kappa_D>x_{FW}$, where $x_{FW}^{MSAc}\approx 1.26 $ and $x_{FW}^{MSAu}\approx 1.77$ for the MSAc and MSAu functionals, respectively.
-These values bracket the result $x_{FW} =1.41$ found in the Generalized MSA (GMSA) IET study ~\cite{Evans} of the bulk electrolyte;see below.
-However, ascertaining the concentration at which the oscillatory branch has the slower decay is not straightforward (compare solid to dashed-dotted lines) and, at first glance, appears to depend on the surface potential.
+At intermediate concentrations, $0.5<d\kappa_D<2$, the three DFT functionals show very different results.
+The decay lengths extracted from the MD simulations agree well with those from MSAc , for both the N and Z decay lengths.
+There are small differences in the Z decay length for concentrations beyond the Kirkwood point.
+However, as we will see in Fig.~\ref{Fig:xi_lit}, the differences are smaller when compared with the more accurate HNC IET results from Ref.~\onlinecite{Attard}.
+From the number density profiles calculated in DFT we were able to determine the wavelength of oscillations for concentrations beyond the crossover from monotonic to oscillatory decay that we choose to term the FW point, i.e. for $d\kappa_D>x_{FW}$, where $x_{FW}^{MSAc}\approx 1.26 $ and $x_{FW}^{MSAu}\approx 1.77$ for the MSAc and MSAu functionals, respectively.
+These values bracket the result $x_{FW} =1.41$ found in the Generalized MSA (GMSA) IET study ~\cite{Evans} of the bulk electrolyte; see below.
+Close to the FW point, ascertaining the concentration at which the oscillatory branch has the slower decay is not straightforward and, at first glance, appears to depend on the surface potential.
 This is illustrated in Fig.~\ref{Fig:N_decay}, where we plot $\rho_N(z)$ obtained from minimising the MSAc functional for surface potentials ranging from $\Phi_0=0.01$ mV (blue line) to $\Phi_0=100$ mV (purple line) at a fixed value of $d\kappa_D$, somewhat below the FW value.
 Although the true asymptotic decay must be monotonic, for the smallest surface potential we observe only oscillatory decay in the range of $z$ that we can access.
 For larger surface potentials we observe the correct monotonic decay at sufficiently large $z$.
 Such behaviour can be explained if we assume the decay of the number density profile has two competing portions:

 For $d\kappa_D<x_{FW}$ we know $\alpha_1<\alpha_2$.
 However, if $A_1<A_2$, then for a certain $z<z^*$, the second term dominates and we observe oscillatory decay.
 Only for $z>z^*$ will the first term dominate and then we observe the true asymptotic monotonic decay.